 2.5.
 The term of Membership shall expire upon the request of the Member, or if the Member fails to participate in Council activities for a period of 12 months or more as determined by the Board.
 Any Member may be expelled from Membership by the Board of Directors for non-compliance with Member rights and responsibilities as stated below.

-3.0 Member Rights And Responsibilities
+3.0 Member Rights and Responsibilities

 3.1 A Member has the right to: